Ludmila Christeseva

+Ludmila Christeseva (alias L. Christeseva, Людміла Хрысцесева), is a Belarusian-born Swedish visual artist focused primarily on installation art exploring themes related to feminism, protest, social justice, and war.

+Early life and education

+She was born in 1978 in Mogilev, Belarus.
+Christeseva said in 2024 of her childhood, "growing up in Belarus, I lacked support from my mother and sister, with our relationships shaped by rivalry and misunderstanding".

-Ludmila Christeseva (alias L. Christeseva, Belarusian: Людміла Хрысцесева), is a Swedish visual artist with Belarusian roots.
-She was born in 1978 in Mogilev, Belarus and received a Master's of Arts degree from The Faculty of Artistic Design and Technology at the Vitebsk State Technological University in Belarus in 2001.
+She received a Master's of Arts degree from The Faculty of Artistic Design and Technology at the Vitebsk State Technological University in Belarus in 2001.
 Christeseva then moved to Sweden and joined the creative team of the Swedish fashion designer Lars Wallin.

+Christeseva holds a Master’s degree from Stockholm University, where her thesis was titled Pussy Riot: Democracy in Russia Through the Lens of the Brightly Coloured Balaclava.
+She also studied at the University College of Arts, Crafts and Design (Konstfack).

+Career

-She also holds degrees from Stockholm University and The University College of Arts, Crafts and Design (Konstfack).
-Her artistic research focuses on gender identity and the questions relating to representation across cultures.
-She actively participates in various art projects and exhibitions in Sweden and abroad.
-L. Christeseva runs an exhibition space, Artten, in central Stockholm, which is dedicated to women's empowerment and to the growth of consciousness within the community of art and fashion.
+Her artistic research focuses on gender identity and questions of representation across cultures.
+She has participated in art projects and exhibitions in Sweden and abroad.
+She runs Artten, an exhibition space in central Stockholm dedicated to women’s empowerment.